Speed camera tickets in Ontario: What impact do they have?

 Is there any tool I can use to help me stay accountable?

-In an effort to promote safe driving and to help you stay accountable, TD Insurance customers have the option to enroll in our TD MyAdvantage program, which can also help you save up to 25% on your car insurance premiums, too.
+In an effort to promote safe driving and to help you stay accountable, TD Insurance customers have the option to enroll in our TD MyAdvantage program, which can also help you save.

 Follow these simple steps to start saving: